 Remember the swinging, hipster flair of the 70s, the flowing bell bottoms, platform shoes and feathered hair?
 Around that same time, home décor had a moment with paneled walls, macramé – owls with wooden bead eyes, anyone? – and shag carpeting in eye-watering hues like lime green and acid orange.

-While you won’t find any shag carpeting in our office, we do like to take the best of design as inspiration for our products.
+While you won’t find any shag carpeting in our office, we enjoy taking the best of design as inspiration for our products.
 So we created a toilet seat unafraid to befriend another 70s-inspired décor trend you may have forgotten: The fuzzy toilet seat cover.

 Like wall-to-wall carpeting, fuzzy toilet seat covers were everywhere in the 70s!
 Sherbet pink.
 Electric blue.
 And in a design twist that took shag carpeting by the hand and brought it into the bathroom, fuzzy covers in acid orange.

-We see you nodding your head and smiling, which is exactly how we felt when we decided to create the toilet seat mentioned earlier, the one on friendly terms with fuzzy seat covers.
+We see you nodding your head and smiling, which is exactly how we felt when we created the toilet seat mentioned earlier, the one on friendly terms with fuzzy seat covers.

 Or as we like to call her, Coco.